padiketeku/EarthObservation101-Practicals/Activity-02-Sign up for an Earth Engine Account.md

 ## Assumptions

-- Participants already have a GMAIL aacount.
+- Participants already have a GMAIL account.

 - Participants have acces to stable internet.